-(10) To prepare in co-operation, with the state agencies concerned, plans for the future growth and development of various state institutions and to serve as technical advisor to the state building commission in connection with the development of the state long-range building program provided for in ss.
-13.351 and 14.86.
+(8) The director or his designated assistants shall make a biennial inspection of each building of each institution of the state.
+Upon completion of such inspection, he shall report his findings to the governor and to the board, commission or officer in charge of such institution.
+(10) To prepare in co-operation with the state agencies concerned, plans for the future growth and development of various state institutions and to serve as technical advisor to the state building commission in connection with the development of the state long-range building program provided in ss.
+13.48 and 14.86.